 Protective Eye Gear Is Mandatory

-The role of the gear is to protect the motorcyclists’ eyes against wind, pebbles, and road debris.
-Louisiana Revised Statutes Section 32:190.1 stipulates that motorcyclists have to wear protective eyewear and the gear they wear at night should not be tinted.
+The role of eye gear is to protect the motorcyclists’ eyes against wind, pebbles, and road debris.
+Louisiana Revised Statutes Section 32:190.1 stipulates that motorcyclists have to wear protective eyewear.
+It also stipulates that the gear they wear at night should not be tinted.

 No Kids Younger Than Five

-Louisiana Revised Statutes Section 32:191 (E) prohibits motorcyclists to transport children under five years of age on their vehicle.
-Motorcyclists who violate this stipulation and get into an accident could be liable for any injuries the child they were transporting incurs, despite their motorcycle accident attorney’s best efforts.
+Louisiana Revised Statutes Section 32:191 (E) prohibits motorcyclists from transporting children under five years of age on their vehicle.
+Motorcyclists who violate this stipulation and get into an accident could be liable for any injuries the child they were transporting incurs.
+This can happen even if they were not at fault and despite their Louisiana motorcycle accident attorney’s best efforts.

 No Multitasking or Distractions Allowed

-Revised Statutes Section 32:191 mandates that motorcyclists and their passengers ride astride permanent regular seats, with one leg on each side of the vehicle, to avoid loss of balance and ensure optimum maneuverability.
+Under the Louisiana Revised Statutes Section, 32:191 (A) motorcyclists and their passengers are required to ride astride permanent regular seats, with one leg on each side of the vehicle.
+This is to avoid loss of balance and ensure optimum maneuverability.

 No Lane Splitting

-Although motorcycles occupy less space than cars, Revised Statutes Section 32:191(1) prohibits driving between lanes or passing cars in the same lane they are in.
+Although motorcycles occupy less space than cars, Louisiana Revised Statutes Section 32:191.1 prohibits driving between lanes or passing cars in the same lane they are in.
 Motorcyclists should use the left lane to overtake cars or wait until they can do it safely on a single-lane road.
 Riding the lane and driving between car rows is prohibited as well.
-If motorcyclists get into an accident while violating this rule, there is little their motorcycle crash lawyer can do to avoid their liability.
+If motorcyclists get into an accident while violating this rule, there is little their motorcycle crash attorneys can do to avoid their liability.

 No More Than Two Motorcycles Riding Abreast

-Revised Statutes Section 32:191 stipulates that only two motorcyclists be allowed to ride abreast on the same lane.
-Those who violate this section and get into accidents will most likely share liability for it, so they should consult a motorcycle accident lawyer as soon as possible.
+Louisiana Revised Statutes Section 32:191.1.D stipulates that only two motorcyclists be allowed to ride abreast on the same lane.
+Those who violate this section and get into accidents will most likely share liability for it.
+As a result, they should consult Louisiana motorcycle accident lawyers as soon as possible.

 Only Use Modulating Headlights during the Day

-Although modulating headlights are a great way to save power, they are only safe to use during the night.
-The law prohibits their use during nighttime, and those who get into an accident at night, while using modulating headlights, could share liability if the other party claims the lights were not visible from a distance.
+Although modulating headlights are a great way to save power, they are only safe to use during the day.
+The law prohibits their use during nighttime.
+Those who get into an accident at night, while using modulating headlights, could share liability if the other party claims the lights were not visible from a distance.

 Handlebars up to Shoulder Level